dalton-f/dalton-f/README.md

 Inspired by animation.timeline, I decided to recreate the Firewatch website and its signature parallax scrolling using CSS only.

 You can find the project <a href="https://github.com/dalton-f/Firewatch">here</a>.
 Contributions are welcome!

+### Advent of Code 2023

+This year I am participating in the Advent of Code for the first time.

+You can find more information <a href="https://github.com/dalton-f/Advent-of-Code-2023">here</a>.

 ## 📊 Stats